MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ## Why is Materialize unresponsive and where is it currently spending time?

-The `elapsed_time` is a good indicator for the most expensive dataflows and operators.
-A large class of problems can be identified by just looking at this metric.
+A large class of problems can be identified by using [`elapsed_time`](#where-is-materialize-spending-compute-time) to estimate the most expensive dataflows and operators.
 However, `elapsed_time` contains all work since the operator or dataflow was first created.
 Sometimes, a lot of work happens initially when the operator is created, but later on it takes only little continuous effort.
-If you are interested in what operator is taking the most time right now, it can be a bit challenging to get that information from the `elapsed_time` metric.
+If you want to see what operator is taking the most time **right now**, the `elapsed_time` metric is not enough.

 The relation `mz_compute_operator_durations_histogram` also tracks the time operators are busy, but instead of aggregating `elapsed_time` since an operator got created,